piyushsonawane07/piyushsonawane07/README.md

 **🚀 Hello, I'm Piyush Sonawane — a Software Engineer** with proven expertise in designing and deploying scalable, high-performance applications using modern technologies and AI-powered solutions.
 I bring strong experience in backend systems, cloud integration, and intelligent automation coupled with a passion for solving complex, real-world problems.

-At **BizAmica Software**, I’ve contributed to mission-critical product development, including advanced features for document intelligence, REST API architecture, and LLM pipelines leveraging **LangChain** and **OpenAI**.
-My work led to the development of tools that improved operational efficiency by 75%, and enabled faster, smarter data interactions through AI-driven systems.
+I’ve contributed to mission-critical product development, building advanced features for document intelligence, REST API architecture, and LLM pipelines leveraging LangChain and OpenAI.
+My work led to the creation of tools that improved operational efficiency by 75% and enabled faster, smarter data interactions through AI-driven systems.

 I thrive in collaborative, cross-functional teams and have a keen ability to communicate effectively with stakeholders while managing multiple priorities.
 Whether working independently or mentoring others, I bring a mindset rooted in ownership, continuous learning, and impact.